-The three section 70 MHz bandpass filter greatly reduces all high frequency signal energy, such as harmonics from the preceding amplifier section and residual 280 MHz signals from the VCO.
+The three section 70 MHz bandpass filter following the variable gain amplifier greatly reduces all high frequency signal energy, such as harmonics from the preceding amplifier section and residual 280 MHz signals from the VCO.
 The filter has a 1 dB bandwidth of 26 MHz and an insertion loss of 1 dB.